Do Tongue Ties Cause Speech Delay? What Parents Need to Know

 Let’s discuss some real-life examples of these potential concerns:

-• Speech difficulties: A tongue-tie can interfere with a child’s ability to make certain sounds, although this isn’t always the case.
+Speech difficulties: It's possible for a tongue-tie to interfere with a child’s ability to make certain sounds, although this isn’t always the case.

 How is a tongue-tie treated?